 Persuasive texts come in many different forms, including, but not limited to, essays, editorials, letters, advertisements, and reviews.
-While persuasive texts come in many shapes and sizes, they all share some pretty standard features.
+While persuasive texts come in many shapes and sizes, they all share standard features.

 Persuasive texts employ a wide variety of different rhetorical strategies and techniques to achieve their ends.
-For example, they’ll make use of emotive language and utilise rhetorical questions.
-Sometimes images are also used to entice or appeal to the reader or viewer.
+For example, they’ll use emotive language and rhetorical questions.
+Images are sometimes used to entice or appeal to the reader or viewer.

 Advertising is one key form of persuasive writing.
 It makes vigorous use of all the tools in the persuasive writing toolbox as it strives to sell goods or services to the reader.

-In this article, you’ll learn how to take your students from reluctant salesperson to master marketer in a lightning-fast five days.
+In this article, you’ll learn how to take your students from reluctant salespersons to master marketers in a lightning-fast five days.

-Students will first learn how the various persuasive strategies work before moving on to incorporate them into their own advertisements.
-We have very thorough guides to persuasive writing and advertisements you should explore also.
+Students will first learn how the various persuasive strategies work before incorporating them into their advertisements.
+We have comprehensive guides to persuasive writing and advertisements you should explore also.

 So, let’s get started!